ucsb-cs148-w26/pj02-ai-cooking/team/sprint01/lab02.md

 Krisha added each user story to the Kanban board

 Mahima, Yuxi, Krisha, Daniel and Andy discussed subissues that could be added to each user story.

+Each member will work on their assigned task for the MVP.